 There is a gray area for the right oobleck consistency.
 First, you don’t want it to be very crumbly, but you also don’t want it to be very soupy either.
 If you have a reluctant kiddo, hand them a spoon to start!
 Let them warm up to the idea of this squishy substance.
 Never force them to touch it though.

-The perfect consistency for oobkeck is when you can pick up a clump in your hand, form it into a ball of sorts, and then watch it flow like a liquid back into the pan or bowl.
+The perfect oobleck recipe ratio is when you can pick up a clump in your hand, form it into a ball of sorts, and then watch it flow like a liquid back into the pan or bowl.

-Once you have your oobleck mixed to the desired consistency, you can add your accessories as desired and play!
+Once you have your oobleck mixed to the desired consistency, you can add your accessories and play!

 Want to experiment with viscosity?
 Easy, change the ratio of water to cornstarch!
 Viscosity is the physical property of fluids and how thick or thin they are and including how they flow.